 Most traditional baby showers are held for firstborns—but that doesn’t mean you can’t still celebrate the arrival of your second, third, or more.
-Sprinkle baby showers are more pared-back celebrations intended for second pregnancies, typically with more intimate guest lists and reduced registries.
+Sprinkle baby showers are more pared-back celebrations, typically with more intimate guest lists and reduced registries.
 Guests can bring small presents or infant essentials like diapers, which parents-to-be are sure to appreciate.

 In decades past, baby showers have most often been reserved for the mom-to-be.
-Today they can absolutely be a celebration for both parents.
+Today couples’ baby showers can absolutely be a celebration for both parents.
 These invitation wording options make the shower a family affair.

 There’s a bun in the oven and burgers on the grill.

-Come join us for a couple’s shower.
-All are invited and welcome to come.
+Come join us for a Baby-Q. All are invited and welcome to come.

 ______ and ______ would like to invite you in welcoming their child into the world.